jgoldfar/jgoldfar.github.io/content/about/services.md

 ---
 title: "Contract Services: Working with Me"
 draft: false
+layout: "single"
 ---

-I offer professional services in all areas of digital transformation for teams tasked with delivering effectively on business challenges; if you know your outcomes aren't meeting expectations, we can drive their improvement.
+I offer professional services in all areas of digital transformation, focusing on teams tasked with delivering effectively on business challenges.

 1) [Collaborative Discovery](/about/collaboration).
 By assessing the goals and the space, developing an understanding of your mission and values, and aligning with your existing strategy, we identify actionable options for pushing your goals forward.